ilovekimchi6/together-ai-dart/README.md

 ## Models

 The Together AI Dart package supports various chat and image generation models.
-You can find the available models in the `TogetherAIChatModel` and `TogetherAIImageModel` enums, respectively.
-This can be found in the enum_ai_models.dart file which is in the common folder.
+You can find the available models in the `ChatModel`, `ImageModel` and `ChatVisionModel` enums, respectively in the `enum_ai_models.dart` file, which is in the common folder.
+If there are any missing models please let me know.

 ## Conflicts